arh23/strgen-js/README.md

 Developed alongside the UI project, [strgen-ui](https://github.com/arh23/strgen-ui).

+You can view Strgen [here](https://arh23.github.io/strgen-ui/strgen.html), which uses the UI linked above.

 Credits go to:
 - **Paul Wolf** for help with this project, and provision of the [original Python implementation](https://github.com/paul-wolf/strgen).